 Derived from location data, the Real World Graph® provides a unique perspective on how consumers are contextually connected to physical locations and each other.

-We look at these movements as a node network to facilitate for better and smarter online experiences, mainly through advertising, retargeting and attribution.
-Future applications will be found in analytics, e-commerce, bots, and AI, to name a few.
+We look at these movements as a node network to facilitate for better and smarter applications in analytics, retail, e-commerce, marketing, transportation, and AI, to name a few.

 The Real World Graph® is based on indoor and outdoor data collected from the interactions mobile devices have with location products and sensors all over the globe.
 This data is rigorously verified and synthesized with other user data by Unacast.

-We gain our understanding about the connections between sensors, people, places, and context through analyzing billions of data points across millions of mobile devices and locations every month.
+We gain our understanding about the connections between people, places, and context through analyzing billions of data points across hundreds of millions of mobile devices and locations every month.

 Through our network of location partners, we look for locations and context, allowing our advanced filtering algorithms to make sure all data that ends up in the Real World Graph® is double-deterministic™ and of the highest accuracy possible, meaning we both know the device and the context of each location.
 This data is coupled with other location signals to provide the full picture.

 Everything that enters our proprietary data processing pipeline is connected to the Real World Graph® in real-time.
 This enables us to extract a deeper understanding of the data within seconds.